Introduction to Fn Key and Action Keys

 That surely going to be a headache when you work in an application every day for hours, where you need the Primary Function of F1 to F12 Function Keys assigned by developers for executing application-related commands.

 Conclusion: In everyday working life, we rarely use all of the Secondary Actions associated with Function Keys all day long.
-Think of, how many times in a day, you would like to Enable / Disable Airplane Mode by Pressing F12 Key alone.
-But in Office Applications, like in this Tally ERP 9 application, we need to press F1 to F12 keys certain times.
-So, it will not be a good idea for me to always hold the Fn key in the first place before pressing a Function Key to execute Tally related commands but not the Secondary Actions associated with them.
+Think of, how many times in a day, you would like to Enable / Disable Airplane Mode by Pressing the F12 Key alone.
+But in Office Applications, like in this Tally ERP 9 application, we need to press the F1 to F12 keys at certain times.
+So, it will not be a good idea for me to always hold the Fn key in the first place before pressing a Function Key to execute Tally-related commands but not the Secondary Actions associated with them.

 Disable Action Keys Mode

 - The next thing that I am going to do after finishing writing this post is to Disable the Action Keys Mode from BIOS, so I don’t always have to hold down the Fn key to change the Voucher Type.
-Instead, I will love to Increase or Decrease the Volume by holding Fn+F7/F8 keys.
+Instead, I will love to Increase or Decrease the Volume by holding the Fn+F7/F8 keys.
 Of course, that will also apply to other applications installed on your system.

 I hope you got The Teacher Point.